Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Appalachian State and its opponents have combined for 68 points -- this matchup's point total -- just one time this season.

-- Appalachian State has combined with its opponents to score more than 68 points only once this season.
+- Arkansas State has combined with its opponents to score more than 68 points in four of seven games this season.

-- So far this season, 57.1% of Arkansas State's games (4/7) have had more combined points than Saturday's over/under of 68.

-- The combined points per game average of the two teams, 62.3, is 5.7 points fewer than Saturday's over/under.
+- The two teams combine to score 62.3 points per game, 5.7 less than the total in this contest.

-- These two squads combine to surrender 66.9 points per game, 1.1 fewer than this contest's over/under.
+- The 66.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 68 total in this contest.

-- The Mountaineers and their opponents score an average of 56.8 points per game, 11.2 fewer than Saturday's total.

-- The 68 total in this game is 1.7 points above the 66.3 average total in Red Wolves games this season.
+- The average total in Mountaineers games this season is 56.8, 11.2 points fewer than Saturday's over/under of 68 .

 Appalachian State Stats and Trends

-- Appalachian State has five wins against the spread in eight games this season.
+- In Appalachian State's eight games this year, it has five wins against the spread.

-- When Appalachian State scores more than 42.4 points, it is 2-1 against the spread and 3-0 overall.
+- Appalachian State is 2-1 against the spread and 3-0 overall this season when the team scores more than 42.4 points.

-- The Mountaineers average 464.3 yards per game, 95.0 fewer yards than the 559.3 the Red Wolves give up per outing.
+- The Mountaineers rack up 464.3 yards per game, 95.0 fewer yards than the 559.3 the Red Wolves allow per matchup.

-- In games that Appalachian State piles up over 559.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Appalachian State is 1-1 against the spread and 2-0 overall when the team picks up over 559.3 yards.

-- The Mountaineers have turned the ball over one more time (12 total) than the Red Wolves have forced a turnover (11) this season.
+- This year, the Mountaineers have turned the ball over 12 times, one more than the Red Wolves' takeaways (11).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.